Description

-Battery Cooke is an abandoned reinforced concrete coastal gun battery in present-day Fort Wetherill State Park in Jamestown, Rhode Island.
+Battery Cooke is an abandoned reinforced concrete coastal gun battery in the present-day Fort Wetherill State Park in Jamestown, Rhode Island.
 It was constructed during the Endicott Period and originally equipped with

 Battery Cooke Establishment